ajeetraina/labspace-developer-productivity/labspace/06-secure.md

 :::conditionalDisplay{variable="tier" requiredValue="free"}

-Also log in to the `dhi.io` registry:
+Also log in to the `dhi.io` registry so you can pull the DHI images in Demo #7:

 ```bash
 docker login dhi.io